sagar-barapatre/sagar-barapatre/README.md

 An aspring Software Engineer and open-source lover.
 In the past, I worked as a **Full Stack Developer** at **[Hoick](https://hoick.co.in)**.
 I have experience working on various tech stacks in various domains like **E-Commerce, Entertainment, Health-Care**.

-I am a 20 year old amateur fellow who has passable skills in comedy and impressive skills in finishing jars of nutella.
+I am a fun-loving, goal-oriented, optimistic personality.
+I believe success lies on the line joining technical skills & non-technical skills too.
+Being said that, I am myself a blend of the two things.
+Ideas + innovation + technology + leadership + commitment are my tag words for life.
+An avid reader & definitely not a quitter.

 ### 📦 Languages and Tools: